-FWHS will only use the competitive selection procedure described in VII A. when the non-competitive selection in VII B. is not applicable.
+FWHS also anticipates demolishing Cavile Place Apartments public housing units and applying for tenant protection vouchers.
+Additional projects may be developed that include PBV units not to exceed the program cap.
+FWHS will only use the competitive selection procedure described in VII A when the non-competitive selection procedures in VII B and VII C are not applicable or feasible.